tinyerp/erppeek/docs/api.rst

    Wrapper around ``report.report`` RPC method.

+   Removed in Odoo 11.

 .. method:: Client.render_report(obj, ids, datas=None, context=None)

    Wrapper around ``report.render_report`` RPC method.

    Does not exist if server is OpenERP 5.

+   Removed in Odoo 11.

 .. method:: Client.report_get(report_id)

    Wrapper around ``report.report_get`` RPC method.

+   Removed in Odoo 11.

 .. automethod:: Client.wizard

+   Removed in OpenERP 7.

 XML-RPC Services
 ~~~~~~~~~~~~~~~~

 The nake XML-RPC services are exposed too.
-There are five services.
 The :attr:`~Client.db` and the :attr:`~Client.common` services expose few
 methods which might be helpful for server administration.
 Use the
 :func:`dir` function to introspect them.
-The three other services should
+The :attr:``~Client._object``
-not be used directly: they are in the private namespace, starting with
+service should not be used directly because its methods are wrapped and
-``_`` because their methods are wrapped and  exposed on the :class:`Client`
+exposed on the :class:`Client` object itself.
-object itself.
+The two last services are deprecated and removed in recent versions of Odoo.
 Please refer to `the Odoo documentation`_ for more details.

 .. attribute:: Client.db